pantheon-systems/documentation/source/content/guides/account-mgmt/plans/07-site-plans.md

 Site plan upgrades will change your site's resources and access to features immediately.
 The associated card will be charged a prorated amount for the remainder of the current billing period.

-If your site benefits from [Preferred Pricing](https://pantheon.io/plans/agency-preferred-pricing?docs), contact your Supporting Workspace for assistance in order to retain your special pricing rate.
+If your site benefits from [Preferred Pricing](https://pantheon.io/plans/agency-preferred-pricing?docs), contact the site's Supporting Workspace for assistance in order to retain your special pricing rate.

 ### Downgrades